-What Causes Nausea or Vomiting?
+What Are Nausea and Vomiting?

 - Motion sickness or seasickness

-- Early stages of pregnancy (nausea occurs in approximately 50%-90% of all pregnancies; vomiting in 25%-55%)
+- Early stages of pregnancy (Nausea happens in 50%-90% of pregnancies; vomiting in 25%-55%.)

 - Intense pain